Suffolk University logo

 Key Highlights

-• Founded in 1906 as an evening law school to serve ambitious individuals working while studying.
+• Founded in 1906 as a pioneering evening law school, dedicated to accessible education.

-• Home to the influential Suffolk University Political Research Center, known for its public opinion polls.
+• Home to the influential Suffolk University Political Research Center.

 Timeline